The Atlas Alliance has zero tolerance for corruption, and we work continuously to ensure that development aid funds reach persons with disabilities.

 2022

 Uganda: Mental Health Youth Norway supports Mental Health Uganda.
 A PC was stolen from the office.
-The incident has been reportet to the police and a new PC has been acquired.
+The incident has been reported to the police and a new PC has been acquired.

-Uganda: The Norwegian Association for Persons with Intellectual Disabilities supported Uganda Parents of Persons with Intellectual Disabilities (UPPID).
+Uganda: The Norwegian Association for Persons with Intellectual Disabilities (NFU) supported Uganda Parents of Persons with Intellectual Disabilities (UPPID).
 An investigation revealed false receipts, receipts which cannot be verified, as well as duplicate salary payments.
-NOK 125.783,- has been repaid to Norad.
+NOK 125.783 has been repaid to Norad.

 2021

 Malawi: The Norwegian Association of Disabled (Handikapforbundet) supported the Malawi Council of the Handicapped (MACOHA).
-An additional survey revealed weak routes and missing documentation for certain expenses.
-NOK 1 103 has been repaid to Norad.
+An additional survey revealed weak routines and missing documentation for certain expenses.
+NOK 1.103 has been repaid to Norad.

 2020